Serie A transfer news: Ante Rebic joins AC Milan on loan with option to buy | Goal.com

 Eintracht Frankfurt attacker Ante Rebic has joined AC Milan on a two-year loan, with the Serie A side having the option to make the move permanent at the end of that agreement.

-The deal will also see Andre Silva move the other way, with the Portuguese striker set to complete his medical with the club after it was reported that earlier issues had delayed the switch.
+Andre Silva looks set to move the other way, too, with the Portuguese striker reportedly having overcome initial issues when completing his medical with the Bundesliga side.

-Earlier in August, Eintracht had voiced hope Rebic would remain despite the interest from the San Siro side, with sporting director Bruno Huber claiming they were “still optimistic” of retaining his services.
+Earlier in August, Eintracht had voiced hope that Rebic would remain despite interest from the San Siro side, with sporting director Bruno Huber claiming they were “still optimistic” of retaining his services.

-However, the Croatian international had come in for criticism following a poor performance in the first leg of the Europa League qualification play-offs against Strasbourg, in which he was substituted at half-time.
+However, the Croatia international had come in for criticism following a poor performance in the first leg of the Europa League qualification play-offs against Strasbourg, in which he was substituted at half-time.

 After the match, Rebic was told by Eintracht head coach Adi Hutter that if he wished to remain with the club, he needed to show it on the pitch.